Our bath house is located beside the koi pond and overlooks a private garden.

 The first step is to thoroughly clean your body and this is done outside of the bath tub.
 Stools are provided to wash while seated, but if you prefer, the shower arm is adjustable and can be used standing up.

 It is very important that you rinse off all soap and shampoo before stepping into the bath tub for a nice, relaxing soak.
-The temperature is adjustable and we can change it to suit any preference.
-You can go in and out of the bath as many times as you like.
+Please do not put cloths or buckets in the bath.

 Some people are used to taking showers in the morning and our guest bathrooms do have their own showers, but it is a wonderful feeling to soak in a nice hot bath and relax your muscles at the end of the day.